xumingyu2021/xumingyu.github.io/_pages/about.md

----
-permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
-Hello everyone, I am currently working on Large Language Model (LLM) pre-training at Baichuan-ai.
+Hello everyone, I am currently working on Large Language Models (LLM) pre-training at Baichuan-ai.
+I am interested in LLM and machine learning.

+I obtained my Master of Engineering in Pattern Recognition and Intelligent Systems from the Institute of Automation, Chinese Academy of Sciences.
+I received my Bachelor of Science in Information and Computing Science from School of Mathematical Sciences, Peking University.